 Skin pigmentation causing dark eye circles is common among Asians and makeup can help conceal the milder ones.
 Other options include skin lightening cream, skin peeling, a few sessions of pigment/fractional CO2 laser treatment or OPT light treatment may result in some improvement.
 However, these options are less successful when the dark circles are caused by thin skin and/ or tear trough.

-Tear trough is the groove that runs from the inner corner of the lower eyelid to the cheek and it contributes to the appearance of mid-cheek aging.
+Tear trough is the groove that runs from the inner corner of the lower eyelid to the cheek and it contributes to the appearance of mid-cheek ageing.
 Visually, it also makes the eyes look tired and accentuates eye bag.
-For the mild to moderate cases, filler injections with skillful placement of hyaluronic acid can improve the appearance of tear trough as the contour deformity is plumbed and smoothened with the fillers.
+For the mild to moderate cases, filler injections with the skilful placement of hyaluronic acid can improve the appearance of tear trough as the contour deformity is plumbed and smoothened with the fillers.
 The result may last between 1 to 2 years.

-Crows feet are skin creases /wrinkles just next to the eyes and it is often the first signs of aging noticed by the most women.
+Crows feet are skin creases /wrinkles just next to the eyes and it is often the first signs of ageing noticed by most women.
 They are caused by repeated muscle movement from smiling, laughing, and squinting and they include both the dynamic and the static wrinkles.
-The gold standard of treating the dynamic wrinkles is to soften the muscle contraction with aesthetic injection and this treatment is popular, safe, easy and nearly always effective.
+The objective of treating the dynamic wrinkles is to soften the muscle contraction with aesthetic toxin injection and this treatment is popular, safe, simple and nearly always effective.